 The aim

 To show staff what assertive behavior is and isn't, and how and when to be assertive.
-About the program

 Assertive behavior means saying what we want, need, feel, think or believe in ways which are direct, honest and appropriate, but also respects the rights of those we are addressing - treating ourselves and those we work with as professional adults.
 It's the balance between passive and aggressive behavior.